harshkushwaha7x/QuickCart-E-Commerce/README.md

 Contributions are welcome — please follow this flow:

-1. Fork the repository
+1. Fork repository.
-2. Create a feature branch: `git checkout -b feat/awesome`
+2. Create a feature branch: `git checkout -b feat/awesome`.
-3. Commit changes: `git commit -m "Add awesome feature"`
+3. Commit & push: `git commit -m "feat: add ..." && git push`.
-4. Push and open a Pull Request
+4. Open a Pull Request with a clear description and screenshots for UI changes.

-Please keep PRs small and include descriptive commit messages and screenshots for UI changes.
+Include small, focused PRs and keep the README updated for any new features.

 ---

 ## 📄 License

-This project is licensed under the **MIT License** — see [LICENSE](https://github.com/harshkushwaha7x/QuickCart-E-Commerce/blob/main/LICENSE) for details.
+This project is licensed under the **MIT License** — see [LICENSE](https://github.com/harshkushwaha7x/QuickCart-E-Commerce/blob/main/LICENSE).

 ---